cameron-bartholome/cameron-blogs/_posts/2025-06-22 From-bolts-to-commits.md

+---
-# From Bolts to Commits: Why GitHub Feels Like Magic for a Mechanical Engineer
+title: "From Bolts to Commits: Why GitHub Feels Like Magic for a Mechanical Engineer"
+layout: single
+date: 2025-06-22
+author: Cameron Bartholome
+categories: [engineering, github, workflow]
+---

 So here’s the thing.